Isaac-D-Ritchie/Isaac-D-Ritchie/README.md

 ## I am currently lear learning Robtics and Artificial Intelligence at Edge Hill University in NW England.

-## I have a passion for botony and love astronomy.
+## I have a passion for botony and love all things astronomy.

 <!--
 **Isaac-D-Ritchie/Isaac-D-Ritchie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.